timjogorman/RicherEventDescription/ms-amr.md

 ```
-"I would suggest an economic block and the sharing of nuclear technology within this block to ensure their sovereignty from both military and economic war."
+I would suggest an economic block and the sharing of nuclear technology within this block to ensure their sovereignty from both military and economic war.
  (s / suggest-01
 	:ARG0  (i / i)
 	:ARG1  (a / and